-- 1. Overall Impact: How well will the project establish a sustained reciprocal innovation program that will improve the health of underserved populations in Indiana and/or LMIC partner sites?
+- Overall Impact: How well will the project establish a sustained reciprocal innovation program that will improve the health of underserved populations in Indiana and/or LMIC partner sites?
 What potential is demonstrated for significant new intellectual property, strengthening international collaboration, expanding research opportunities, and attracting future funding? - 2.
-Significance: How well does the project address one of the five health priority areas identified in this RFA (non-communicable diseases, infant mortality and maternal health, infectious diseases, mental health, and health systems and access to quality healthcare) and potential impact on related policies, health systems, environment, and/or field of research? - 3.
+Significance: How well does the project (1) address a significant health challenge that is shared across Indiana and global settings and (2) that disproportionately affects marginalized/ underserved populations.
+Is there potential impact on related policies, health systems, environment, and/or field of research? - 3.
 Investigators: How well-suited to the project are the primary researchers and international collaborators?
 How feasible is the proposed international collaboration and will the collaboration produce high quality results? - 4.
 Innovation: How well does the application challenge and seek to shift current research or clinical practice paradigms by utilizing novel theoretical concepts, approaches or methodologies, instrumentation, or interventions? - 5.
 Approach: Are the proposed study design and methods sound?
 Does the study use evidence based or best practices? - 6.
 Environment and Collaborative Partners: How well will the scientific environment in which the work will be done contribute to the probability of success?
+Does the application include a thoughtful reflexivity statement?
 How well does the proposal focus on strengthening collaborative, multidisciplinary research collaborations between Indiana CTSI and partner institutions?
-Do projects leverage partner expertise and resources? - 7.
-Dissemination Plan: Will this proposed innovation lead to research outcomes, including written products and publications, and/or intellectual property? - 8.
+Do projects leverage partner expertise and resources?

+- 7. Dissemination Plan: Will this proposed innovation lead to research outcomes, including written products and publications, and/or intellectual property? - 8.
 Future Direction: Will data collected from this project be leveraged for future external funding applications?
 Is there a well thought out plan for next steps in the evolution of this research and next steps for accessing funding? - 9.
 Reciprocal Innovation: Does the project demonstrate a reciprocal innovation approach to global health research, including a project that seeks to clearly identify or address a shared health challenge and/or health solution through their research?